Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 The MIPOW Playbulb has an internal clock.
 Unfortunately it only runs in case that at least one timer is scheduled.

-## Password (n/a)
-Although according the app it should be possible to set a password for the bulb it does not work with my bulb.

 ## Factory Reset (uuid = 0000fffd)

 A factory reset can be performed by sending the value 3 to handle 1d in request-mode (instead of command mode).